Dean's Office – Melbourne, Australia

 In 2017, Associate Professor Hoda's research on Agile Development was recognised internationally, with her theory on 'Becoming Agile' receiving a Distinguished Paper Award at IEEE ICSE.

 During her eight years at the University of Auckland as a senior lecturer, Professor Hoda used her expertise in Agile software development to elevate curricula.
-Now as our Associate Dean (Academic Development), Professor Hoda is doing the same in our faculty.
+Now as our Associate Dean (Academic Workforce), Professor Hoda is doing the same in our faculty.

 Aligned with our mission, 'IT for Social Good', Associate Professor Hoda is passionate about using technology to create positive real-world outcomes.